fracabu/animateimg/README.md

 This project contains a custom WordPress theme designed to provide a unique look and feel for your WordPress site.
 It's built with a focus on aesthetics, user experience, and customizability.

 Requirements
-PHP 7.4 or higher
+PHP: 7.4 or higher
-WordPress 5.0 or higher
+WordPress: 5.0 or higher
-MySQL 5.6 or MariaDB 10.0 or higher
+MySQL: 5.6 or MariaDB 10.0 or higher
-Apache or Nginx server
+Server: Apache or Nginx
 Installation
 Clone the Repository
-First, clone this repository to your local environment:
+Clone this repository to your local environment using:

 bash
 Copy code
 git clone [Your-Repository-URL]
 Set Up WordPress
 Ensure you have WordPress installed in your environment.
-If you haven't, download it from WordPress.org and follow the installation instructions.
+If not, download it from WordPress.org and follow the installation instructions.

 Database Configuration
 Create a new database for your WordPress site and configure the wp-config.php file with your database details.